containerbuilding/cbi/README.md

 * Docker (Default)
     * requires Docker to be installed on the hosts
 * Buildah
     * requires privileged containers to be enabled
+* BuildKit
+    * requires privileged containers to be enabled

 You may execute `kubectl edit deployment cbid` to remove unneeded plugins or change the default one.